ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

   * The record must contain `v=spf1`.
   * The record must contain `include:sparkpostmail.com`.
   * The record must use either `~all` or `-all`.

+**Using a Sending Domain as a Bounce Domain**
+<div>If a customer has either or the following:</div>
+* A CNAME record in place and verified via "cname_verify":true
+* <span class="label label-warning"><strong>Enterprise</strong></span> An MX verified domain

+the  domain will be eligible to be used as a bounce domain by including it as part of the transmission return_path or SMTP MAIL FROM email address.
+Bounce domains are used to report bounces, which are emails that were rejected from the recipient server.
+By adding a bounce domain to your account, you can customize the address that is used for the `Return-Path` header, which is the destination for out of band (OOB) bounces.
+For additional details on CNAME-verification, please see this [support article](https://www.sparkpost.com/docs/tech-resources/custom-bounce-domain/).

+<div class="alert alert-warning"><strong>Note</strong>: MX verification is available to <strong>Enterprise</strong> customers only.
+There is no way to initiate MX verification through the /verify endpoint.
+Please contact your TAM if you want to verify your domain with MX</div>

 The domain's `status` object is returned on success.